Recommendations

 A recalcitrant thief vies with a duplicitous Mongol ruler for the hand of a beautiful princess.

-The influence of Raoul Walsh in The Thief of Bagdad can be felt in the way modern Adventure films handle cult status.
+The influence of Raoul Walsh in The Thief of Bagdad can be felt in the way modern Fantasy films handle cult status.
 From the specific lighting choices to the pacing, this 1924 release set a high bar for atmospheric immersion.

 Dir: Raoul Walsh